The closest alternatives to Yukon Gold Potato are Carola Potatoes, Russet Potatoes, Red Bliss Potatoes, Katahdin Potatoes, and Inca Gold Potatoes.

 Whether you're looking for a unique potluck dish or want to add some color to your garden, Red Bliss potatoes are a great option.

-Use an equal amount of Red Bliss potatoes as a substitute for Yukon Gold potatoes in your recipes.
+Use an equal amount of Red Bliss potatoes as a substitute for Yukon Gold potatoes in your recipes - for recipes that also rely on alliums, see red onion swap suggestions.

 4 - Katahdin Potatoes